 Source: Investopedia

-- Age: This dramatically impacts your insurance rate.
-Elderly travelers or those with existing health conditions may face higher insurance costs than others.
+- Age: Elderly travelers or those with existing health conditions may face higher costs.

 - Duration of trip: The longer you're away, the greater the potential risks.